CuriousSingularity/padma/README.md

 python train_and_evaluate.py model.model_name=efficientnet_b0 training.epochs=30
 ```

-This is the recommended approach as it provides a complete end-to-end pipeline: training → best checkpoint selection → test evaluation.
+This is the recommended approach as it provides a complete end-to-end pipeline: training → best checkpoint selection → test evaluation → ONNX export.

 ### 2. Training Only